openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 ..
 TO_BE_COMPLETED MMU also feedback an exception, but not present in 65X

 Memory can feedback potential exceptions which can be bus errors, invalid accesses or instruction page faults.
-The FRONTEND transmits the exception from CACHES to DECODE.
+The FRONTEND feedthroughs the exception from CACHES to DECODE.